Canada border blockade eases, protesters still block bridge

 “The illegal blockades are impacting trade, supply chains & manufacturing.
 They’re hurting Canadian families, workers & businesses.
 Glad to see the Windsor Police & its policing partners commenced enforcement at and near the Ambassador Bridge,” Federal Innovation Minister Francois-Philippe Champagne tweeted Saturday.
 “These blockades must stop.”

-In the capital, Ottawa, Mayor Jim Watson declared a state of emergency last week after thousands of protesters descended on the city.
-Their numbers have dwindled but hundreds of trucks remain parked in front of the Parliament Buildings, and demonstrators have set up portable toilets where Trudeau’s motorcade usually parks outside the prime minister’s office.
+Ottawa Mayor Jim Watson declared a state of emergency last week for his city, where hundreds of trucks remained in front of the Parliament Buildings and demonstrators have set up portable toilets outside the prime minister’s office where Trudeau’s motorcade usually parks.

-Stephanie Ravensbergen, 31, came to Ottawa to support her aunt and uncle who have parked their semi in the streets since the beginning of the protest.
+Stephanie Ravensbergen, 31, came to the capital to support her aunt and uncle who have parked their semi in the streets since the beginning of the protest.
 She opposes vaccine and mask requirements, and said it’s important for schoolchildren to be able see their friends’ faces and emotions.

 “We want the right to choose,” Ravensbergen said.
 “We want the right to be able to do what everybody else can do.”

 Protesters on Saturday tore down a fence that authorities put up around the National War Memorial two weeks ago after demonstrators urinated on it.
-Some demonstrators later chanted “liberte,” French for “freedom,” as police watched.
+Some demonstrators later chanted “liberte,” French for “freedom.”

 “Completely unacceptable,” Lawrence MacAulay, Canada’s veterans affairs minister, tweeted.
 “This behavior is disappointing and I’m calling on protesters to respect our monuments.”